CygnusDAO/starknet-core/README.md

 # Cygnus Finance

-Cygnus is a stablecoin lending protocol.
+Cygnus is a stablecoin lending and margin trading protocol.
 It is a non-custodial liquidity market protocol, where users can participate as lenders by supplying stablecoins or as borrowers by supplying their LP Tokens.
 Each lending pool is connected to a DEX (Jediswap, Sithswap, etc.), as such we follow the factory pattern to deploy to all the dexes possible on Starknet.

 The factory contract makes use of 2 deployer contracts called "Orbiters" which are in charge of deploying a borrowable contract (for stablecoins) and a collateral contract (for LP Tokens), making 1 lending pool.
 This repository holds 3 main contracts: